 In a community every individual bears significant responsibility.
 Setting a good example is a major part of this responsibility and ultimately this is one of the hallmarks of good leadership.
 Good discipline should come from members of the School themselves and should not always have to be imposed by the School.
-All boys and girls will need to develop self-awareness so that they can examine themselves critically and be aware of any shortcomings and, being aware of such, to admit them and rectify them.
+All students will need to develop self-awareness so that they can examine themselves critically and be aware of any shortcomings and, being aware of such, to admit them and rectify them.

 You enter the School as a child and you leave newly adult.
-Increasingly we will expect all boys and girls to shoulder responsibilities for their work, for those around them who are younger and for the freedom they will be given.
-We expect boys and girls to be articulate but able to listen, to be forthright but courteous and to be extremely busy but always ready to help others when needed.
+Increasingly we will expect all students to shoulder responsibilities for their work, for those around them who are younger and for the freedom they will be given.
+We expect students to be articulate but able to listen, to be forthright but courteous and to be extremely busy but always ready to help others when needed.